 The reason why American manufacturers utilize these products is because there is a reliable supply chain available.
 Rare materials are great for research and development (R&D), but rarely have the supply necessary to sustainably source for a product that is manufactured at scale.
 This leaves American manufacturers toying around with the same types of materials year after year.

 But, today there is a new world of opportunity that lies in farms across the country.
 Industrial hemp can be added to, or used as a replacement for, all of the 5 input materials above.

 Hemp-based materials allow manufacturers to produce stronger, lighter, cheaper, and more sustainable products.

 American manufacturers now have the ability to test hemp materials to determine if the plant can provide the structural integrity necessary for the end product.
 If the engineers, chemists, and physicists within the R&D labs of American manufacturers can determine that hemp materials could be utilized within the end products, they have the opportunity to revolutionize their industries.

 The addition of different parts of the hemp plant (refined to certain sizes) is the X factor that can unlock value previously unseen by American manufacturers.

 Heartland Industries is creating a reliable supply chain of hemp-based materials that American manufacturers can trust.
-These materials make products manufactured in America stronger, lighter, cheaper, and more eco-friendly.
+These materials make products manufactured in America stronger, lighter, cheaper, and more sustainable.